joramwessels/lighthouse2/apps/ai_debugger/README.md

 ![ScreenShot](../../screenshots/ai_debugger.png)

-## Usage
+# Usage

 You can move the camera using WASD, and rotate using the arrow keys.
 Hold SHIFT to move faster.

 #### Building

 Navmeshes can be generated using the 'build' tab.
 The `NavMeshBuilder` class is automatically given the `HostScene` of the renderer, which is initialized in `main.cpp/PrepareScene()`.
-Navmesh generation is influenced by multiple configurations, the implications of which are more thoroughly explained in the [Pathfinding documentation](../../lib/PathFinding/README.md).
-Some parameters you see here are automatically rasterized to voxels before being passed to the builder.
+Meshes can be excluded from influencing the navmesh generation in the *Settings* menu (bottom left) under *probing*.
+The generation process is influenced by multiple configurations, the implications of which are more thoroughly explained in the [Pathfinding documentation](../../lib/PathFinding/README.md).
+Some parameters you see here are automatically converted from world units to voxels before being passed to the builder.
 The following parameters can be found in the build menu:

 * `AABB min/max`: The bounding box limiting the navmesh.
 Defaults to the scene bounds when 0.
 * `cell size`: The width and depth of the voxel cells during rasterization.